 With so many people working at home, it can be even harder for managers to pick up on cues that their colleagues might be struggling.
 Employers also need to remember that their duty of care for people’s health and safety carries on no matter where staff are based.
 Rachel Suff will share findings from CIPD’s annual Health and wellbeing at work survey report and recommendations for how managers can support their employees during this very difficult time.

 What have organisations learned from the pandemic and how have they adapted?
 Join us for our first online seminar featuring Professor Kevin Daniels, University of East Anglia (United Kingdom), in partnership with RAND Europe and the Society of Occupational Medicine.
 Places are limited.

 Employers can find themselves overwhelmed by the complexity of managing mental health in the workplace: trying to navigate products and services on an evidence base that is still in its infancy.
 Rail Safety and Standards Board (RSSB) and the Institute for Employment Studies (IES) have been working together to understand what works for managing mental health, and specifically, how to promote good people management through line manager mental health training

-Registration is now open for this popular event where people from different sectors connected by a passion for health and wellbeing come together for an afternoon of expert speakers, specialist workshops, discussions and networking.
+*Please note this event has been postponed.* Join C3 for this popular event where people from different sectors connected by a passion for health and wellbeing come together for an afternoon of expert speakers, specialist workshops, discussions and networking.

 Register for C3's special International Breakfast Seminar with Dr Feisul Mustapha on cancer screening in a middle-income country as part of London Global Cancer Week.